Datapane client library and CLI tool

 Datapane also works well in hosted Jupyter environments such as Colab or Binder, where you can install as follows:

-Next, in your Python notebook or script simply change the
+Next, in your Python notebook or script, change the

 save function to

-Here a few samples of the top reports created by the Datapane community.
-To see more, check out our gallery section.
+Here a few samples of the top apps created by the Datapane community.

 - Coindesk analysis by Greg Allan